 Check your seed packets or seed catalogue for spacing recommendations for the seeds you are using.
 Place a ruler next to the strips and sheet as a guide.

 Using a spoon or your finger, apply dabs of flour paste in the correct spacing.
 It doesn’t have to be perfect, a bit of variation is okay.

 Apply the seeds

 Before the flour paste has a chance to dry, add one seed per flour paste spot.
 It helps to put the seeds in a small container or you can pour them out into one palm and use the other hand to apply them.

 As you can see, my daughter wanted to help!
 This is a great way to get kids involved in gardening.
 And she was more accurate at this than I was!
 I missed my aim with one or two seeds and had to pick them up again to get them in the right spot.

 You are essentially done.
 Now time to let them dry on the baking sheet.
 Don’t be tempted to remove them yet as you might tear the mats, especially if you had a more watery paste like mine.

 I left them to dry for about half a day.
 Overnight works too if you do these later in the day.

-And here is the end result.
-The seeds should now be firmly attached to the tapes and sheets and they are ready to be stored until the spring when we can “plant” them.
+And here is the end result DIY Seed Tape and DIY Seed Mat.
+The seeds should now be firmly attached to the tapes and mats and they are ready to be stored until the spring when we can “plant” them.

-Your turn now.
-Try making some seed tape and sheets and let me know how it goes in the comments.
+Your turn now!
+Try making some seed tape and mats and let me know how it goes in the comments.